iuliaudrea/3DMP/Courses/README.md

 # 3DMP - Courses
-This folder contains all the projects created by following the courses videos.
+This folder contains all the projects created by following the course videos.

 ## Contents:
-* Week 1: headphones case
+* Course #1: a headphones case